AbscessA swollen area contaning puss.

 CyanosisBluish tinge to skin and mucous membranes.

-CryoprecipitateA precipitate, from fresh plasma, which results from
+CryoprecipitateA precipitate, concentrated from Fresh Frozen Plasma, which

 haemophilia.
 Additionally, for patients who are bleeding, but without significant